ACT therapy, life transitions, stress, anxiety, choice point

 The Choice Point

 ACT refers to the moment just before we act as the choice point.
-It’s the space — often very brief — between being hooked and responding.
+It's the space between being hooked and responding, and it's often very brief.

 At the choice point, there are two directions available: